Skip to Main Content

 SIMPLICITY is the key.

 Earrings that photograph best are simple and small.
-Dangling earrings can be problematic, as with any sort of a tilt of the head the earrings will hang freely on one side while falling askew on the other side of the face.
+Dangling earrings can be problematic, as with a head tilt, the earrings will hang freely on one side while falling askew on the other side of the face.

-Bracelets & Watches, though do not generally become an issue in a headshot portrait, if there is a possibility that your hands might show, please keep any jewelry simple so that they do not distract and draw attention away from your face.
+Bracelets and watches do not generally become an issue in a headshot portrait.
+However, if your hands might show, please keep any jewelry simple so that it does not distract and draw attention away from your face.

 In the meantime, and as always, should you have questions regarding any aspect of professional headshots or our Headshot Preparation Tips for Women, no concern is too small.